mmkaram/mmkaram.github.io/content/projects/squashai.md

 draft: false
 summary: "An autonomous Squash coach written in python, using OpenCV, TF, and Keras"
 ---
-This is a rudimentary explanation of the of the Squash AI program, if you want more details, contact me via [LinkedIn](https://www.linkedin.com/in/mahdy-karam).
+Please keep in mind that this is only a partial explanation of the SquashAI program.
+Since the project evolves quickly, it’s difficult to keep this page perfectly current.
 #### Introduction
 What is SquashAI?
 Why did I make it?
 And why is it important?